fusakoo/kubaGame/README.md

 # Kuba (Traboulet)
 This project features a recreation of the Kuba (aka Traboulet) board game in Python.
+Created as a portfolio project of OSU's CS162 course.

 ---